 Since so many people simply roll over their CDs a continuous basis, often for many years, the bank may not think it has to work hard to keep your business, and often it doesn’t.
 But if you shake the trees and let your bank know you have access to better rates, it may reward you with a higher rate in an effort to keep you.

-So as illogical as it sounds, resist the temptation to go to your own bank first and wait until you find out what competitors are offering.
+So as illogical as it sounds, resists the temptation to go to your own bank first and wait until you find out what competitors are offering.